WorldCereal/ewoc_platform/documentation/keycloak.md

 #### Case Api application "Bearer token"
 The authentication by API is performed with two steps for users.
-- First, Send a POST request to keycloak with a public client created in the next step, + the users credentials.
-If the data are correct, keycloak is going to provide an access token.
+- First, Send a POST request to Keycloak with a public client created in the next step, + the users credentials.
+If the data are correct, Keycloak is going to provide an access token.
 - Access the API URL directly and use the provided Access token as Authenticatio Bearer token.

 ![TEST](./img/auth_client.jpg)